 Andres Thomas Conteris serves as Director of Latin America Programs.
 He founded and supports the Spanish Headline News for Democracy Now.
 For decades, he has worked to end US damaging policies in Latin America, and went on a famous 40-day hunger strike in front of the White House to end the US military occupation of Vieques, Puerto Rico.
 He is based in Marin County, California.

-David Kirshbaum directs the Palestine Media Project.
+David Kirshbaum directs the Palestine Media Project and our New York office.
 David’s professional training is as a psychotherapist for the severely and chronically mentally ill and the elderly.
 He also studied Yoga with the SYDA Foundation with the hopes of combining Yoga with psychological treatment to increase patients’ quality of life on a number of levels.
 He received his M.A. in Clinical Psychology from Pepperdine University, and practiced for about 8 years in both California and Georgia.

 A longtime activist, David has previously been involved with environmental issues, culminating in the organizing of Watershed Alliances in the area of Atlanta, Georgia, and the start of a museum of environmental sciences on the campus of Georgia Perimeter College.
 In 2001, he got involved in human rights work focused primarily on the struggle in Palestine.

 Jahandad Memarian is a senior research fellow at Nonviolence International is a master’s holder in Western Philosophy graduating from the University of Tehran.
 He also worked as a journalist for several Iranian newspapers.